olafrv/about.me/README.md

 ## Storytelling

 I like [storytelling](https://en.wikipedia.org/wiki/Storytelling), most (introverts) techies don't.
 But is the only way to give people more context instead of harsh instructions like a paid assassin, since anyways after too many killings without sense people will start asking: why?, so I'm saving that time upfront.
-Sometime I take shortcuts using [memes](https://imgflip.com/memegenerator) and leave the story behind it to people's mind.
+Sometimes I take shortcuts using [memes](https://imgflip.com/memegenerator) and leave the story behind it to people's mind.

 ## Passionate